 In this first year of operation for Gravity Hill Farm, David's goal is to have produce to sell at the Lawrenceville, NJ Farmer's Market; Sunday mornings from 9am-1pm; starting five weeks ago and lasting through October.
 For a few reasons beyond David's control, he got a late start in seeding and planting his crops.
 Over the past weeks he has been working extremely hard in order to catch up.
 One consequence of the slow start is that he has not had as much as he would have hoped at market.
 This past week, July 8, was the most bountiful to date and, it is hoped, things will keep getting better.
 The produce that he has had includes: head lettuce (upwards of six varieties), spinach (which he is hoping to grow through the summer, something not usually done) salad mix, arugula, cipollini onions, scallions (including a variety that is deep purple {smoke on the water} in color), squash, zucchini, Swiss chard, kale (David says, "eat more kale" - one of the most nutritious vegetables out there), collard greens, fennel, broccoli, broccoli rabe, basil, and parsley.
 Coming soon: tomatoes (upwards of 20 varieties), carrots, various onions, beans, potatoes, celery, cabbage, and cauliflower.
 Whew!!
 No wonder David is working long hours on a daily basis.
 No rest for the weary or for farmers.
 Warning - do not get into small, local, sustainable farming (organic or conventional) if you are interested in a decent hourly wage.
 Do it for love.
 Do it for passion.
 Do it out of respect for nature.
 Do it to provide people with better tasting produce than you get at mass market stores.
 Do it to decrease the distance that the food has to travel from field to market thus reducing the impact on the environment.
 (Think about the message of the recent Live Earth concert.)
 (By the way, today the temperature was in the mid-90's, Las Vegas has hit 116, ice caps are melting - support your local farmer; support sustainable agriculture; support organic farming.)
 What follows are pictures showing the development of the plants from seed to vegetable producing plants.
 Enjoy.
-First you need dirt.
-Not just any dirt, but a soil mixture.
-You start with a soil mixture that comes in a 3.8 cubic foot bale.
-You mix 1/3 of this bale with some compost and vermiculite and you have soil in which your seeds will grow.

 On the table you see seeding trays.
 Some have 50 cells and some have 128.
 Some plants require a larger space as they germinate.
 The trays are filled with the soil and the soil in each cell is slightly compacted to allow for the seed to be placed inside.
 After the seed is placed in the cell the seed is then covered with more soil, or in the case of lettuce and flowers, vermiculite.
 It should be noted that most of the seeds are really, really tiny.
 Most are smaller than the font of these letters.
 Some are about twice the size of the period at the end of this sentence.
 Seeding is a slow and time consuming process.